SidsMav2000/SidsMav2000/README.md

 - 👋 Hi, I’m @SidsMav2000
-- 👀 I’m interested in Data Analysis
+- 👀 I’m inquisitive about Data Science
-- 🌱 I’m currently learning Tableau
+- 🌱 I’m currently working with PowerBI
 - 💞️ I’m looking to collaborate on Business Analytics
 - 📫 How to reach me E-mail me @ siddharthvangari@gmail.com